MicrosoftDocs/Viva/Viva/learning/provider-content-ingestion-errors.md

 ---
-title: Fix content ingestion errors when adding content providers
+title: Content ingestion errors when adding a content provider
 description: Lists common content ingestion errors when adding content providers for Viva Learning.
-Provides actions to be taken to fix these errors. ms.author: luche
+Provides descriptions for these errors and next steps that you can take. ms.author: luche
 author: helenclu
 manager: dcscontentpm